Second stimulus check: How you can track when you'll get your payment

 What will "Get My Payment" tell me?

-The "Get My Payment" site will inform you about the date of the payment and the method, which the IRS says will either be through direct deposit to your bank account or mailed payment date.
-Checks that are sent in the mail will need more processing and mailing time, although the IRS didn't specify the length of time it will need.
+The "Get My Payment" site will inform you about the date of the payment and the method, which the IRS says will either be the mailed payment date or the date of direct deposit to your bank account.
+Checks sent in the mail will need more processing and mailing time, although the IRS didn't specify the length of time that will be needed.

 The IRS says it is prioritizing direct deposit payments to people with valid routing and account information.